-TaylorMade SLDR driver
+TaylorMade SLDR driver to debut

 The TaylorMade SLDR driver appeared on the USGA's Conforming Driver list July 8, then made its debut on the PGA Tour at the John Deere Classic in Silvis, Ill.
 The driver also was tested by players at the Aberdeen Asset Management Scottish Open at Castle Stuart Golf Links.